-Eskom wrong on claim that electricity hike won’t hurt the poor
+Eskom claims that electricity price hike won’t hurt the poor

 Eskom CEO Brian Dames’ claim that annual rises of 16 percent in electricity tariffs will “not harm” the poor is wrong.
 The assistance proposed for the poorest will not shield them.
 Proportional to income, they will be hard hit.